BuildingResearch/security/README.md

 ## Simulations

-There is a folder for the simulation of every benchmark and anomaly detection.
+We include a folder for the simulation of every benchmark and anomaly detection.
+Each folder has a '''main.m''' file to get the results of each benchmark presented in the paper.

 ## Benchmarks